amandajliu/leapVideo/README.md

 **Seek:** Index finger pointed towards screen, moving left/right
 ## Bugs
 Sometimes the JW Player video player doesn't load correctly.
-If the video player doesn't have any text in the feedback bar after you choose a video file to play, just refresh the page and start over.
+If the video player does not have any text in the feedback bar after you choose a video file to play, just refresh the page and start over.